Sony Channel (Southeast Asia)

 Sony Channel (formerly Sony Entertainment Television) was a Southeast Asian pay television channel broadcasting to Hong Kong and Southeast Asia, owned by Sony Pictures Entertainment.
-It was launched on 1 August 2008 as an entertainment channel, and adopted its current name on 15 October 2014.
+It was launched in July 2007 as an entertainment channel, and adopted its current name on 15 October 2014.

 As a part of a plan to relaunch BeTV as Gem, all non-Asian programmes on BeTV were moved to Sony Channel, effective 15 October 2014.